top of page

 Women's Infectious Diseases Global Scholars Program

 WINGS is a two-year leadership and career development program designed to train and support the next generation of leaders in global infectious diseases in women's health.
 The WINGS program consists of a structured curriculum for developing leadership, communication, and mentoring skills; bi-monthly seminars with guest speakers, in-person workshops, peer mentoring groups, and individualized research advisory teams with leading experts in the field.
-The program kicks off at the Global Infectious Diseases across a Woman’s Lifespan Course at Weill Cornell in May 2025.
-Applications are now closed, please check back in Fall 2025 for the next cycle.

 Dr. F's Camera 003.jpg